Code-For-Community-Organization/SMHS-School-App/README.md

 2. Open the `SMHSSchedule.xcodeproj` file to load project
 3. On the upper left corner, select approriate scheme for iOS or macOS
 4. Swift Package Manager should automatically install all dependencies, and you can now build or run the app!
+5. Note: Select SMHSSchedule(iOS) Release for release build, or SMHSSchedule(iOS) Debug for debug build.
+Ignore other schemes.
 To learn more about SPM, click [here](https://swift.org/package-manager/)

 ## ✨ Features